 Markets for the 2022 Futurity Stakes are currently unavailable, but as soon as they are released then the team at Horse Betting will bring them to you as they come to hand.

 All the bookmakers below offer markets on the Futurity Stakes.

 Punters can bet with confidence with any of our trusted bookmakers.
 Click on the banner to read the reviews on the selected bookie.

 How to bet on the Futurity Stakes

-If you don’t include the favourite in your exotics when betting on the Futurity Stakes you are making a big mistake, with nine favourites since the year 2000 winning the race.
+If you don’t include the favourite in your exotics when betting on the Futurity Stakes you are making a big mistake, with seven favourites winning in the past ten years.

 Australians are spoilt for choice when it comes to wagering on the gallops, with each major online corporate bookmaker accepting bets on each and every metro and regional TAB meeting.